ispeakcomputer/datacenter-pdu-monitoring-docker/README.md

 # Datacenter PDU Power Monitoring with Grafana, influxdb, and telegraf

-I put this together in order to monitor a datacenters PDUs.
+I put this together in order to monitor a datacenters PDUs over SNMP.

 ### Commands that you may need for testing purposes